sjmxschm/ml_dl_wave_inversion/README.md

 - invert to the uniformness of the coating using deep learning

-## Repository Walk through
+## Repo Walk through

 The project is subdivided into 3 separate main parts.
 Each part is contained in a separate folder with respective naming which will be walked through in the following.
+There is a visualization of the repo structure below too.

 - `analysis_sklearn` contains the machine learning inversion procedure based on Scikit-Learn
 - `analysis_disp_curves` incorporates the conversion of dispersion curves extracted from a